 Empty sella syndrome is a condition where the pituitary gland appears flattened or shrunken within the sella turcica on a MRI scan.
-Alternatively, the sella turcica can enlarge with the pituitary gland size remaining relatively normal, giving the appearance of an ‘empty sella’.
 The pituitary gland usually continues to function normally, but in a minority of cases can become underactive (hypopituitarism).

 Empty sella syndrome can be due to primary or secondary causes.
 Primary empty sella syndrome occurs in people who have a weakness in the membrane (diaphragma sellae) that normally covers the pituitary gland.
 Cerebrospinal fluid is the fluid that flows around the brain.
 As a result of the weakened membrane, this fluid can leak into the sella turcica and apply pressure on the gland.
 This can lead to either a flattening of the pituitary gland or expansion of the sella turcica, giving the appearance of an empty sella.

 Most people with empty sella syndrome do not have symptoms and it is often only detected when brain scans are undertaken for other reasons.
 A minority of people may experience headaches or disturbed vision.
-Deficiency in the production of one or more pituitary hormones (hypopituitarism) is present in less than 10% of people with primary empty sella syndrome.
+Deficiency in the production of one or more pituitary hormones (hypopituitarism) is present in less than 10% of people with primary empty sella syndrome, but is more common in those with secondary empty sella syndrome.
 See the article on hypopituitarism for further information.

 It is difficult to estimate how common empty sella syndrome is.
 Evidence from brain imaging techniques suggests that some degree of primary empty sella is common in the normal population and it is more frequently seen in women than men.
 Pituitary hormone deficiency (hypopituitarism), however, is only present in a small minority of such individuals.